Councillor Mason wants to make a useful and durable contribution to the City of Greater Geelong, its people, culture, economy and environment.

 Councillor Mason most likes Geelong's opportunities for living a fulfilling and happy life.

-- Arts and Culture (Chair)
+- Rural and Coastal (Chair)

-- Environment and Sustainability (Deputy Chair)
+- Planning (Deputy Chair)

 - Geelong Regional Library Corporation